Crc011220/Crc011220.github.io/src/intro.md

 **Master of Information Technology, Specializing in Computing**
 *The University of Melbourne*
 _Feb 2024 - Dec 2025_
-*Relevant Courses*: Programming and Software Development, Internet Technology, Algorithms and Complexity, Database Systems and Information Modelling, Distributed Systems, Software Process and Management, Machine Learning, Cluster and Cloud Computing, Declarative Programming, Information Visualization, Mobile Computing Systems Programming
+*Relevant Courses*: Programming and Software Development, Internet Technology, Algorithms and Complexity, Database Systems and Information Modelling, Distributed Systems, Software Process and Management, Machine Learning, Cluster and Cloud Computing, Declarative Programming, Information Visualization

 **Bachelor of Arts, Major in Psychology, Minor in Economy**
 *The University of Melbourne*